DarknessFX/zig_workbench/README.md

 <pre>Using <a href="https://github.com/lvgl/lvgl" target="_blank">LVGL from source</a> (20231105, 9.0 Preview).
 Used parts of code from <a href="https://github.com/lvgl/lv_port_pc_visual_studio" target="_blank">lv_port_pc_visual_studio</a> (lv_conf and main source).
 All necessary libraries are inside the template.
-Download Demos and Examples folders from the GitHub source (and don't forget to add all .C files necessary to build).</pre>
+Download Demos and Examples folders from the GitHub source<br/>
+(and don't forget to add all .C files necessary to build).</pre>
 </details>

 <details>